 Additionally, working with Yale drug delivery expert Mark Saltzman and his laboratory, the researchers found that the effects of a single dose of the compound — delivered in a long-acting nanoparticle form — lasted for nearly a month.

-While further testing is needed, the compound has potential for improving treatment for HIV, which affects 37 million people worldwide, said Anderson.
+While further testing is needed, the compound has the potential for improving treatment for HIV, which affects 37 million people worldwide, said Anderson.
 “Our drug candidate works synergistically with all current classes of HIV drugs, as well as some that are also being tested in clinical trials.
 It enhances their potency and could be a better combination medication.”

 Other Yale authors are Shalley N. Kudalkar, Jagadish Beloor, Elias Quijano, Krasimir A. Spasov, Won-Gil Lee, and José A. Cisneros.